ProgramingMaster/finalproject/DESIGN.md

 does this by using regex to look for anything that's not a digit.
 This also checks if the weight is negative or a decimal number since decimals and negative signs are not digits.

   Then it ensures the weight isn't larger than 1200 (the world record deadlift weight is 1102).
+I don't have a great reason for setting the limit there.
+It's just a limit that no one who's using my app will ever get to.
+The weightsToAdd function (which I talk about later) can't handle big numbers, though it can handle a lot more than 1200.

   After that, it ensures the workout exists by querying the database for it.
 It also grabs the id of the workout gotten from the database to use later when updating the weight.